 "Access to high quality social care is increasingly difficult as many vital services are withdrawn or reduced as a result of the current crisis in care.

 "Smarter thinking about how to prevent people reaching crisis point and by meeting their needs will not only improve the experience and outcomes for patients but also has the potential to save money.

 "The core of the problem is that funding for social care has failed and is still failing to keep up with growing demand.
 Legislative reform is vital but pointless unless sufficient funding is in place."

 There have been calls by some experts to implement more up-to-date equipment in nursing homes, day centres and within other social care service settings.
-It is thought that the carefully considered installation of new walk in baths for the elderly and similar mobility aids could decrease the number of elderly people visiting A&E with almost immediate effect.
+It is thought that the carefully considered installation of new walk in baths and showers for the elderly and similar mobility aids could decrease the number of elderly people visiting A&E with almost immediate effect.

 Image Credit: Rolf Larsen (flickr.com)